The other meaning of “A Charlie Brown Christmas”

 The jokes about fiction editors at a national magazine choosing stories to publish after a three-cocktail lunch write themselves, so I won’t bother.
 (Although I should, since, as an early writer, I had high hopes for placing a short story with a publication like Esquire.
 Perhaps I should have mailed a bottle of Bombay with each of my submissions.)

-The dichotomy Blythe illustrates is telling: The hellish “after” is Amazon user reviews and iPhone notifications; the blissful “before” is cocktail lunches and not having to give a rat’s ass what anyone else thinks of fiction.
+The dichotomy Blythe illustrates is telling: The hellish “after” is the mob writing Amazon user reviews and him not knowing how to turn off iPhone notifications; the blissful “before” is editorial cocktail lunches and not having to give a rat’s ass what anyone else thinks.

-One counterpoint to Blythe’s thesis: The 1980s had plenty of distractions, including the now-glaring inability to silence your telephone without taking it off the hook.
-Another counterpoint: If you want to have Negronis and argue literature over Reubens, well, you can do that today too.
+One counterpoint to Blythe’s thesis: The 1980s had plenty of distractions, including the now-obvious inability to silence your telephone without taking it off the hook.
+Another counterpoint: If you want to drink Negronis and argue literature over Reubens, well, you can do that today too.
 A third counterpoint: A short story printed in the pages of Esquire was sandwiched between glossy full-color ads for sports cars, tobacco, and liquor—most featuring leggy models in evening gowns or swimsuits.
-Distractions abounded, even without the Internet.
+Distractions abounded, even before the Internet.

 But none of these are what Blythe is really talking about.
 What he bemoans is the diffusion of editorial power over the past twenty years.